Bedrock-OSS/bedrock-wiki/docs/meta/troubleshooting.md

 # Troubleshooting

-Creating Addons for Minecraft is a fairly easy process _once you get a hang of it_.
-The first time is usually a difficult, bug-prone process.
+Creating Addons for Minecraft is a relatively straightforward process _once you get the hang of it_.
+The first time is usually a complicated, bug-prone process.
 This document contains some tips and tricks for fixing those dastardly bugs, as well as best practice information.

 ## The Environment

-The best way to prevent _invisible entity syndrome_ and other nasty bugs is by setting yourself the correct environment.
+The best way to prevent _invisible entity syndrome_ and other nasty bugs are by setting yourself in the right environment.
 You should review [the software preparation document](/guide/software-preparation) for my editor recommendations.
-The most important part is getting a json-linter, ([or using an online json-linter](https://jsonlint.com/)).
+The most important part is getting a JSON-linter, ([or using an online json-linter](https://jsonlint.com/)).

 ## Content Log

 The next thing you should do is turn on your content log.
 This can be done like: `Settings > Profile > Enable Content Log GUI`.
-Then press `ctrl+h` in-game to see any errors or output that might pop-up.
-Errors in the content log will show up every time you open the world, and also during gameplay if more errors occur.
+Then press `ctrl+h` in-game to see any errors or output that might pop up.
+Errors in the content log will show up every time you open the world and also during gameplay if more errors occur.

 ::: tip
-Errors are not cleared between runs, so it is possible the errors you see in the content log are _old_ errors, from prior runs.
+Errors are not cleared between runs, so the errors you see in the content log may be _old_ errors from prior runs.
 :::

 ### Content log file